Augustin Hadelich

 –Washington Post

-Mr. Hadelich’s engagements in the 2022/23 season include concerts with the Boston Symphony Orchestra, The Philadelphia Orchestra, and the symphony orchestras of Atlanta, Baltimore, Cincinnati, Detroit, Houston, Pittsburgh, Seattle, and Toronto.
-He performs with the Symphonieorchester des Bayerischen Rundfunks; Rundfunk-Sinfonieorchester, Berlin; Wiener Symphoniker; London Philharmonic Orchestra; Antwerp Symphony Orchestra; Danish National Symphony Orchestra; Sao Paulo Symphony; and Sydney Symphony Orchestra.
-As this season’s Artist-in-Residence of the WDR Sinfonieorchester Köln, he began the season by joining the orchestra on a summer festival tour to London, Hamburg, Amsterdam, and Bonn, in addition to other festival appearances in Aspen, Lucerne, and Salzburg.
-He also returns to the NDR Elbphilharmonie Orchestra in Hamburg as its Associate Artist and performs on tour with the Bergen Philharmonic Orchestra and Orchestre symphonique de Montreal.
-In June 2023, he will join the Lucerne Symphony Orchestra on a concert tour to South Korea.
+One of the great violinists of our time, Augustin Hadelich is known for phenomenal technique, insightful and persuasive interpretations, and ravishing tone.
+He tours extensively and has performed with major orchestras worldwide.
+His 2022-23 season included appearances with the symphonies of Boston, Philadelphia, Atlanta, Baltimore, Cincinnati, Detroit, Houston, Pittsburgh, Seattle, and Toronto.
+He performed with many orchestras abroad, including Symphonieorchester des Bayerischen Rundfunks, Berlin Philharmoniker, London Philharmonic Orchestra, Danish National Symphony Orchestra, and Sydney Symphony Orchestra.
+As last summer’s Artist-in-Residence of the WDR Sinfonieorchester Köln, he toured with the orchestra to London, Hamburg, Amsterdam, and Bonn.
+He also returned to the NDR Elbphilharmonie Orchestra in Hamburg as its Associate Artist and performed on tour with the Bergen Philharmonic Orchestra and Orchestre symphonique de Montréal.
+In June of this year, he joined the Lucerne Symphony Orchestra on a concert tour to South Korea.

-Now an American and German citizen, Mr. Hadelich was born in Italy to German parents.
-He studied with Joel Smirnoff at New York’s Juilliard School.
-He made a significant career leap in 2006, winning the International Violin Competition in Indianapolis.
-His other distinctions include an Avery Fisher Career Grant (2009), a Borletti-Buitoni Trust Fellowship in the UK (2011), an honorary doctorate from the University of Exeter in the UK (2017), and being voted “Instrumentalist of the Year” by the influential magazine Musical America (2018).
+Mr. Hadelich was born in Italy to German parents.
+He studied at New York’s Juilliard School and won the 2006 International Violin Competition in Indianapolis.
+His other distinctions include an Avery Fisher Career Grant and an honorary doctorate from the University of Exeter in the UK.
+He is on the violin faculty of the Yale School of Music.